mileszs/wicked_pdf/README.md

 To your Gemfile and run `bundle install`.

-Then configure it to look in the initializer:
+Then configure the wicked_pdf initializer to look in the wkhtmltopdf-binary path:

 ```ruby
 WickedPdf.config = {